On small-time local controllability: Introduction

+Finally, we prove the main result of the paper: for a real analytic control-affine system whose reachable sets shrink with polynomial rate of order $N$ or higher with respect to time, small-time local controllability is preserved under polynomial vector field perturbations of order higher than $N$.
+The key idea for the proof is to use a suitable family of control variations for the original system which generates the space $\mathbb{R}^n$ and employ the real analytic version of chronological calculus to show that the perturbed family of control variations also generates the space $\mathbb{R}^n$.
+In particular, we show that our main result in this paper implies that if Conjecture~\ref{conj:1} holds then Conjecture~\ref{conj:2} also holds.

-This paper is organized as follows.
-In section~\ref{sec:functions_vector_fields} we study functions and vector fields on $\R^n$.
-In section~\ref{sec:chronological} we review an operator approach for studying time-varying vector fields and their flows, known as chronological calculus.
-This operator approach has been first introduced in~\cite{agrachev1978exponential} using the Whitney compact-open topology on the space $\mathrm{C}^{\infty}(\R^n)$.
-In this paper, we present an extension of this framework to the space of real analytic functions with $\mathrm{C}^{\omega}$-topology~\cite{SJ:2016}.
-In section~\ref{sec:control_systems} we define $C^{\nu}$-control systems and their reachable sets.
-We also define the notions of small-time local controllability, growth rate condition, and normal reachability, and we state a classical result connecting the normal reachability and small-time local controllability for real analytic control systems.
-In section~\ref{sec:variations} the notion of control variations is defined and a characterization of the growth rate condition is presented based on the control variations of the system.
-In section~\ref{sec:perturbations} we consider two real analytic control systems $\mathcal{X}$ and $\mathcal{Y}$ whose vector fields have the same Taylor polynomials of order $N$ around point $x_0$.
-We construct a mapping $F^t_{\mathcal{X},\mathcal{Y}}$ between the reachable sets of the control system $\mathcal{X}$ and $\mathcal{Y}$.
-In Theorem~\ref{lem:multi-valued_map}, we study the regularity of this map.
-Finally, in section~\ref{sec:main_result}, the main result of this paper is stated and proved.
+\paragraph*{Paper Organization} In Sections~\ref{sec:notation} and~\ref{sec:functions_vector_fields}, we introduce the essential notation for stating the main results of the paper.
+In Section~\ref{sec:chronological}, we introduce an operator approach for studying piecewise constant vector fields and their flows.
+In Section~\ref{sec:control_systems}, we introduce and study different notions of controllability for $C^{\nu}$ control-affine systems.
+In Section~\ref{sec:variations} the notion of control variations is defined and a characterization of the growth rate condition is presented based on the control variations of the system.
+In Section~\ref{sec:perturbations}, for every two real analytic control systems $\mathcal{X}$ and $\mathcal{Y}$ and every time $t$, we construct a multi-valued mapping between the reachable sets of the control system $\mathcal{X}$ and $\mathcal{Y}$.
+Finally, in Section~\ref{sec:main_result}, the main result of this paper is stated and proved.